8 benefits of cutting back on sugar

 Sugar sends your energy levels on a rollercoaster.
 When you eat something sugary, your blood sugar levels spike rapidly, giving you that boost in mood and alertness - then fall shortly after insulin is released into your cells.
 This big, sudden drop in blood sugar can make you shaky, weak, hungry and moody.
 By focusing on more wholesome, nutritious food evenly spaced out throughout the day, you can give yourself more stable energy levels that leave you feeling overall much more bright and vital.

 If you like having bright and shiny pearly whites, cutting back on sugar is an excellent idea.
 The naturally-occurring bacteria in your mouth thrives on sugar.
 When sugar from food and drink ends up on the surface of your tooth, the bacteria uses the sugar as energy to grow.
 Over time plaque can build, which eats away at the tooth enamel, encouraging cavities and gum disease.
 In a less direct way, sugar can affect your teeth by increasing your risk of diabetes, which in turn can increase the glucose content of your saliva, encouraging oral bacterial growth.
-For some ideas on snacks to eat instead, take a look at our list of foods for healthy teeth.

 Blood sugar spikes and falls create inflammation or internal stress in the body, which can lead to breakouts and dull-looking skin.
 Sugar sucks all the water out of your cells, dehydrating your skin and leading to puffiness and under-eye circles.
 Choosing a variety of nourishing foods and drinking plenty of water will help you to look and feel more fresh and vibrant.